VineethChivukula/COF-C02/notes/Roles.md

 ### Example:

 Consider a scenario where you got your first job as a data analyst and you are assigned to a Snowflake project.
 You need to work on HR employee data.
-Following sequence commands are executed by the Snowflake User Administrator:
+Following commands can be executed by the Snowflake User Administrator:

 - **Create custom role**: The following command is used to create a new role in the system.
   ```SQL